-Within just a few years, the Wonderfruit Festival has risen to become one of the most anticipated festivals in Thailand blending music and gastronomy with wellness, art and eco-friendliness.
+Within just a few years, the Wonderfruit Festival in December has risen to become one of the most anticipated festivals in Thailand blending music and gastronomy with wellness, art and eco-friendliness.

 Anyone familiar with the Thai seaside city of Pattaya would never expect it to host a family-friendly, international music and arts festival with sustainability, social responsibility and an eco-centric ethos high on its agenda.
 Perhaps it’s this unlikely and surprising juxtaposition that has propelled this boutique lifestyle event into one of Thailand and Southeast Asia’s most unique festivals.

 Described by some as Coachella meets Burning Man in the tropics, others insist Wonderfruit Festival is a one-of-a-kind transformational happening pushing for social and environmental change in Asia.
 Yet most people seem to think it’s a bit of both.
-Over four days Wonderfruit 2018 hosts a carefully curated mix of offerings ranging from genre-bending musicians to art installations, exhibitions and workshops on sustainability via wellness classes on yoga and meditation, food made on site by award-winning chefs, and much more.
+Over five days Wonderfruit Festival 2019 hosts a carefully curated mix of offerings ranging from genre-bending musicians to art installations, exhibitions and workshops on sustainability via wellness classes on yoga and meditation, food made on site by award-winning chefs, and much more.

 Staying for a while in Thailand?
-Check out our Thailand Travel Tips.
+Check out our Essential Thailand Travel Guide.

 Other experiences include In the Eyes of the Animal where a wooden Virtual Reality headset will lead you through a familiar forest landscape through the perspective of woodland animals, the Bath House where you can relax and discover bath rituals, the Silent Room for those in need of meditation, the Wonder Garden with its range of wellness experiences, various art objects and installations, and an abundance of many other things.